-The Caped Crusader then plays security footage from within the Batcave that shows how Mirror Master broke in and retrieved the contingency plans.
-Motion detectors didn’t active since he was in hologram form.
+The Caped Crusader then plays security footage from within the Bat Cave that shows how Mirror Master broke in and retrieved the contingency plans.
+Motion detectors didn’t activate since he was in hologram form.
 Connecting this with how the Royal Flush Gang acquired the machine to phase through walls, Batman states that his files contain a tracing algorithm that shows where they went.
 It turns out that the Legion of Doom’s headquarters is located with the Bayou Swamps of Louisiana.

 Deep within the swampland, Vandal Savage tells the Legion of Doom how his missile fits into his master plan.
-He’ll launch it into the sun, leave behind a magnetic resonance, in order to create a solar flare.
+He’ll launch it into the sun and have it leave behind a magnetic resonance in order to create a solar flare.
 It’ll head towards Earth and kill everyone that’s on that particular side of the planet.
 In addition, advanced technology will get wiped out alongside the unfortunate humans.

-While the members of the Justice League throw down with the Legion of Doom, Cyborg manages to reach the console and override the launch countdown.
-However, Vandal Savange manages to deliver a successful stab in the back and tosses the teenage hero off in order to reset the missile launch.
+While the Justice League members throw down with the Legion of Doom, Cyborg manages to reach the console and override the launch countdown.
+However, Vandal Savange manages to deliver a successful backstab and tosses the teenage hero off in order to reset the missile launch.

-At the base of the missile, both Martian Manhunter and Ma’alefa’ak continually shape-shift into various alien lifeforms as they brawl away.
+At the base of the missile, both Martian Manhunter and Ma’alefa’ak continually shapeshift into various alien lifeforms as they brawl away.
 Meanwhile, Vandal Savage activates the missile’s manual launch sequence.
-Cyborg tries to fight back, but the millennial-old savage is too much to handle.
+Cyborg tries to fight back, but the millenniums-old savage is too much to handle.